[My full CV can be downloaded here. Key points are summarised below:]

 Employment

-2020-present Fellow in Philosophy, London School of Economics.
+2020-2023 Fellow in Philosophy, Department of Philosophy, Logic and Scientific Method, London School of Economics.

 2019-20 Research Assistant, Invisible Labour Project, University of Cambridge.